REVrobotics/Blinkin-Firmware/README.md

 ### Using the preset patterns

+- Plug an LED strip into the Blinkin with the Blinkin LED cable adapter to see the output
 - Hold the **Mode** button on the Blinkin board to enable setup mode
 - Use the **Mode** and **Strip Select** buttons to cycle through the preset patterns
 - Turn the left two potentiometers on the Blinkin to adjust the preset team colors (Used in patterns 49 through 79)